cypress-io/cypress-documentation/CONTRIBUTING.md

 ### Adding Examples

- To add an blog, talk, or podcast to our docs, just add your data to the corresponding [blogs.yml](https://github.com/cypress-io/cypress-documentation/blob/develop/source/_data/blogs.yml), [talks.yml](https://github.com/cypress-io/cypress-documentation/blob/develop/source/_data/talks.yml), or [podcasts.yml](https://github.com/cypress-io/cypress-documentation/blob/develop/source/_data/podcasts.yml) file.
+ To add an blog, talk, or podcast to our docs, submit a [pull request](#Pull-Requests) with your data added to the corresponding [blogs.yml](https://github.com/cypress-io/cypress-documentation/blob/develop/source/_data/blogs.yml), [talks.yml](https://github.com/cypress-io/cypress-documentation/blob/develop/source/_data/talks.yml), or [podcasts.yml](https://github.com/cypress-io/cypress-documentation/blob/develop/source/_data/podcasts.yml) file.

 Add an associating image with the example within the [`source/img/examples`](/source/img/examples) directory.
 Each image should be resolution **715w x 480h**.
 Reference the image in the markdown document as follows: